karthigayani/node-recap/notes.md

 // Work flow : postman sent API link -> express.json() converts JSON -> JS object -> async funnction use the JS object data

 ### day-12
+query params -> in google or any other search bar, when you seach an item you will can notice (For eg: http link + `?search_query=ps2`). here we are filtering an item.

 env -> environment variable